telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/features/selection.md

 * __SelectedItems__: Returns a collection of the currently selected items

->note Setting these properties will result in raising the selection events.
+>tip Setting these properties will result in raising the selection events.
 >